Cyanilux

 The stack also provides a clearer distinction between the Vertex and Fragment stages of the shader, and different blocks are available for each.

 If you are unfamiliar, the Vertex stage runs for each vertex in the mesh being rendered, transforming the vertex positions onto the screen.
 Then rasterisation occurs, which produces fragments (basically pixels) from the triangles in the mesh.
 The Fragment stage then runs for each fragment/pixel created and outputs the colour to the screen.
-This is discussed in slightly more detail in my Intro to Shaders post.
+This is discussed in slightly more detail in my Intro to the Shader Pipeline post.

 The Vertex stage is also responsible for passing through any data (e.g. from the mesh) that may be needed in Fragment stage calculations.
 This is known as interpolators (as this data for each vertex is interpolated across the triangle).
 It is mostly handled automatically by Shader Graph - e.g. For nodes requiring UVs, the Position node, Normal Vector and other nodes in the Input → Geometry heading under the Create Node menu.